bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 # HTML5 client configuration

+## Configuration of global settings

 The configuration file for the HTML5 client is located in `/usr/share/meteor/bundle/programs/server/assets/app/config/settings.yml`.
 It contains all the settings for the HTML5 client.

-## Change title in the HTML5 client
+### Modify the HTML5 client title

-To change the title, edit `settings.yml` and change the entry for `public.app.clientTitle`
+All changes to global HTML5 client settings are done in the file above.
+So to change the title, edit `settings.yml` and change the entry for `public.app.clientTitle`

 ```yaml
 public: